-2.2.2.3 Identification plate.
+3.2.2.3 Identification plate.
 An identification plate in accordance with MIL-STD-130 shall be securely attached to the HSV in a readily accessible location.
 The identification plate shall contain the following information: Nomenclature, part number, serial number, vehicle registration number, date of manufacture, date of delivery, manufacturer's name, Commercial and Government Entity (CAGE) code, date of warranty expiration, National Stock Number (NSN), and contract number.
+The "CE" marking shall be affixed in accordance with EU requirements on or adjacent to the identification plate.

-2.2.3.2 Transportation data plate.
+3.2.3.2 Transportation data plate.
 A transportation data plate shall be securely attached to the HSV in a readily accessible location.
 The data plate shall include as a minimum the following information: